Automattic/wp-calypso/packages/shopping-cart/README.md

 - `loadingError: string | null | undefined`.
 If fetching or updating the cart causes an error, this will be a string that contains the error message.
 - `loadingErrorType: ShoppingCartError | undefined`.
 If fetching or updating the cart causes an error, this will contain a string that explains what type of error.
 - `couponStatus: 'fresh' | 'pending' | 'applied' | 'invalid' | 'rejected' | 'error'`.
 A string that can be used to determine if a coupon is applied.

+The following actions are also properties.
+Each one returns a Promise that resolves when the cart is next valid (this may be after several queued actions are complete).

-- `addProductsToCart: ( products: RequestCartProduct[] ) => void`.
+- `addProductsToCart: ( products: RequestCartProduct[] ) => Promise<void>`.
 A function that requests adding new products to the cart.
-- `removeProductFromCart: ( uuidToRemove: string ) => void`.
+- `removeProductFromCart: ( uuidToRemove: string ) => Promise<void>`.
 A function that requests removing a product from the cart.
-- `applyCoupon: ( couponId: string ) => void`.
+- `applyCoupon: ( couponId: string ) => Promise<void>`.
 A function that requests applying a coupon to the cart (only one coupon can be applied at a time).
-- `removeCoupon: () => void`.
+- `removeCoupon: () => Promise<void>`.
 A function that requests removing a coupon to the cart.
-- `updateLocation: ( location: CartLocation ) => void`.
+- `updateLocation: ( location: CartLocation ) => Promise<void>`.
 A function that can be used to change the tax location of the cart.
-- `replaceProductInCart: ( uuidToReplace: string, productPropertiesToChange: Partial< RequestCartProduct > ) => void`.
+- `replaceProductInCart: ( uuidToReplace: string, productPropertiesToChange: Partial< RequestCartProduct > ) => Promise<void>`.
 A function that can replace one product in the cart with another, retaining the same UUID; useful for changing product variants.
-- `replaceProductsInCart: ( products: RequestCartProduct[] ) => void`.
+- `replaceProductsInCart: ( products: RequestCartProduct[] ) => Promise<void>`.
 A function that replaces all the products in the cart with a new set of products.
 Can also be used to clear the cart.
-- `reloadFromServer: () => void`.
+- `reloadFromServer: () => Promise<void>`.
 A function to throw away the current cart cache and fetch it fresh from the shopping cart API.

 ## withShoppingCart